Lars Løkke Rasmussen: Little Danes Experiment

 While prime minister, in response to calls from Greenland for a formal investigation into and an apology from the Danish government regarding the 1951 Little Danes Experiment, where Inuit children were stolen from their families to be "re-educated" into Danish culture, Rasmussen refused to make an apology.
 Instead, he said that: "History cannot be changed.
 The government regards the colonial period as a closed part of our shared history.
 We must be pleased with the fact that times have changed."
 Just as Rasmussen refused to apologise, so too did following prime ministers of Denmark, and Helle Thorning-Schmidt declined to participate in an investigation.
-In 2019, two Greenlandic members of the Folketing made demands: Aaja Chemnitz Larsen (Inuit Ataqatigiit) demanded that an apology be made, and Ineqi Kielsen (Siumut) demanded that an investigating commission be made.
+In 2019, two Greenlandic members of the Folketing made demands: Aaja Chemnitz (Inuit Ataqatigiit) demanded that an apology be made, and Ineqi Kielsen (Siumut) demanded that an investigating commission be made.
 As a result of Kielsen's request, Rasmussen agreed with Greenlandic prime minister Kim Kielsen to create a commission, though he again refused to make an apology.

-Accusations of bribe
+Accusations of attempted bribery

 In June 2025, a video tape was leaked by Mads Brügger, revealing that Rasmussen offered former Moderate MP Mike Fonseca about 370.000 Danish kroner in exchange for Fonseca leaving the Folketing and giving his mandate to the Moderate Party, after Fonseca was revealed to be in a relationship with a 15-year old girl.
 Afterwards, chairman of the Citizens Party Lars Boje Mathiesen filed a motion of no confidence against Rasmussen, and Rasmussen was also reported to the Danish Police by lawyer Klaus Ewald.

+Kirsten Birgit was not allowed to joke about Løkke and alcohol

+For New Year’s 2026, the well-known comedian Frederik Cilius, in his role as the outspoken Kirsten Birgit, was set to deliver a roast for a New Year recap program on the channel TV2 Charlie.
+Frederik Cilius had been told he had free rein in his performance.
+However, TV 2 became concerned about a number of crude jokes about the country’s Foreign Minister Lars Løkke Rasmussen’s drinking habits, as they feared they could be defamatory, and therefore asked for them to be removed from the roast.

+Frederik Cilius, however, refused to agree to this, and as a result, the collaboration was terminated.
+Instead, comedian Lasse Rimmer delivered an edited roast.

+This led to a public debate, both about political freedom of expression and about Lars Løkke’s widely known alcohol abuse.

 Personal life

-His son Bergur Løkke Rasmussen has been a Member of the European Parliament since 2022.
+His son Bergur Løkke Rasmussen was a Member of the European Parliament from 2022-2024, and is currently a member of the Regional Council of the Capital Region of Denmark.